informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 (assuming that the set is not empty) and binds this value to the name `sender`.
-The qualifier `nondet` indicates that the value of `sender` is special: the value of `sender` evaluates to the same value in a single run, but *it may evaluate to two different values in two different runs, even when it was evaluated in identical states of the two runs*.
-This behavior may look complicated, but this is exactly what we expect from the user input too:
+The qualifier `nondet` indicates that the value of `sender` is special: the value of `sender` evaluates to the same value in a single run, but *it may evaluate to two different values in two different runs*.
+This behavior may look complicated, but this is exactly what we expect from user input, too:
-The user may submit different inputs, even when the protocol resides in two identical states.
+The user may submit different inputs, even if the protocol resides in two identical states.